PawseySC/containers-astro-python-workshop/index.md

 > ## Prerequisites
 >
-> You'll need a laptop with a web browser and a terminal.
-See also the [Setup](./setup.html) page.
+> You'll need a computer with a web browser, a terminal and the Docker engine.
+See the [Setup](./setup.html) page for more details.
 >
 > The tutorial [Containers on HPC and Cloud with Singularity](https://pawseysc.github.io/singularity-containers/) is the ideal starting point prior to going through this workshop.
 {: .prereq}